 Do not hesitate.

-Unlike me, you will not want to go where I’m going.
+You will not want to go where I am going.

 The local peasants talk so much.
 They live to gossip about the family and I with our riches and excessive grandiose lives.